Skparab1/javascript-interactives/README.md

 - Color changing pen
   - drawing pen will change color depending on position

-- buildings in New York
+- Buildings in New York
   - shows relative heights of some buildings in nyc

+- length of train systems
+  - shos relative lengths using train track drawings